jordwill190/scope-alchemist/README.md

 - Built internal developer platforms used by thousands of engineers—without breaking production on a Friday
 - Led infrastructure and platform strategy across Fortune 5 and 49 orgs (yes, I’ve seen it all)
 - Scaled high-performance compute environments for global R&D teams before “cloud” was more than weather
+- Orchestrated infrastructure and security programs that kept mergers on track and auditors calm (simultaneously—no small feat)
+- Migrated data centers, applications, and entire business units without losing a single packet or stakeholder’s patience
+- Managed global HPC and infrastructure modernization projects before “cloud” became a strategy deck staple
+- Delivered cross-functional programs where success meant uptime, compliance, and occasionally, surviving budget season

 I specialize in:
 - Developer platforms & internal tooling as products
 - Infrastructure strategy (on-prem, hybrid, cloudy with a chance of resilience)
 - Technical storytelling with just enough slides to get funding
 - Leading teams through architectural ambiguity, cultural shifts, and undocumented systems
+- Infrastructure & Security Program Management – orchestrating complex initiatives that bridge architecture, governance, and execution
+- M&A & Data Center Transitions – coordinating people, process, and platforms through the chaos of consolidation
+- Technical Storytelling & Stakeholder Alignment – translating engineering complexity into boardroom clarity—with minimal slides and maximum impact
+- Global High-Performance Compute Delivery – aligning R&D, finance, and operations for environments that push limits (but not SLAs)

 ---